jhanditye/LandingPage/README.md

   - The email address is not formatted correctly

 Important Checks
-- Is the webiste accessible?
+-[x] Is the webiste accessible?
 (Check)
-- Is the final user interface easy to interact with?
-(Check)
-- Has all code been refactored to ease maintanence and readability?
-(Check)
-- Have CSS adjustments been made to the code for different browsers?
+-[x] Is the final user interface easy to interact with?
+(Check) -[x] Has all code been refactored to ease maintanence and readability?
+(Check) -[] Have CSS adjustments been made to the code for different browsers?

 ### Screenshot